garythornton/portfolio/_posts/2019-09-10-cloudintegration.md

 ![Sing2](https://garythornton.github.io/portfolio/assets/img/posts/singularity.jpg)

 App Connect is a key capability within the IBM Integration portfolio, and IBM Cloud Pak for Integration (CP4I).
-I work closely with the CP4I designers to ensure App Connect integrates well with the other capabilities, and create end-to-end scenario and UX-topology maps to help align the teams...
+I worked closely with the CP4I designers to ensure App Connect integrates well with the other capabilities, and create end-to-end scenario and UX-topology maps to help align the teams...

 ![cp4i](https://garythornton.github.io/portfolio/assets/img/posts/cp4i-e2e2.jpg)